thonatt/CSL/README.md

 + Having a syntax as close as possible to GLSL.
 + Checking GLSL specification compliance at compile-time as much as possible.
-+ The possibility to use C++ as meta language for clean shader generation.
++ The possibility to use C++ as meta language for generic shader generation.

 CSL requires a C++14 compiler.
 It was tested on Visual Studio 2017, GCC 8.3.0 and Clang (Apple LLVM version 10.0.1).
 CSL does not require any dependency as it only relies on the STL and some Boost Preprocessor files that are included in the repo. *Optionnaly*, it is possible to only clone `\src\csl\` if the Boost Preprocessor is already available from elsewhere.